 So you're in the market for a new camera and have decided you want to opt for a DSLR.
 Well you're in luck, not only because there are some great cameras out there, but also because we are here to help you pick the right one.
-New Atlas looks at some of the best DSLR cameras available in 2016 for beginner photographers.
+New Atlas looks at some of the best DSLR cameras available for beginner photographers.

 When choosing what camera you want, the first step is deciding what type of camera is going to best suit you.
 As you are reading this, we'll assume you are leaning towards a DSLR because of the image quality and versatility they offer at a reasonable price point.
 It is, however, worth remembering that mirrorless cameras can be just as good in this regard, and might also be worth your consideration if you are not wedded to the idea of an optical viewfinder.

 Because we are looking at entry- to mid-level DSLRs here, it's important to recognize what features you can expect, and what features you'd only get if jumping up to significantly more expensive models.
 For example, beginner DSLRs can offer great image quality, wireless connectivity and a wide selection of compatible lenses.
 However, at this level you're not going to get full frame sensors, or the super speedy and comprehensive autofocus systems found on pro DSLRs.

 Nikon released this entry-level DSLR earlier this year, adding its Bluetooth-enabled SnapBridge sharing system to an already capable DSLR.
 This makes the D3400 one of the best budget DSLRs for keen Instagram and social sharers.
 A dedicated guide mode, will help beginners learn about various camera settings, and there's automatic and scene modes while you are still learning.